-WARNING: To reduce the risk of fire, electric shock, or injury when using your refrigerator, follow these basic precautions:
+WARNING: To reduce the risk of fire, electric shock or injury to persons when using the refrigerator, follow basic precautions, including the following:

-- Plug into a grounded 3 prong outlet.
+- Plug into a grounded 3-prong outlet.

-- Do not remove ground prong.
+- Do not remove the ground prong.

 - Do not use an adapter.

 - Do not use an extension cord.

 - Disconnect power before servicing.

 - Replace all parts and panels before operating.

 - Remove doors from your old refrigerator.

-- Connect to a potable water supply only.
+- Connect only to the potable water supply.

-- Use nonflammable cleaner.
+- Use non-flammable cleaner.

-- Keep flammable materials and vapors, such as gasoline, away from refrigerator.
+- Keep flammable materials and vapors, such as gasoline, well away from the refrigerator.

-- Use two or more people to move and install refrigerator.
+- Use two or more people to move and install the refrigerator.

-- Disconnect power before installing ice maker (on ice maker kit ready models only). - Use a sturdy glass when dispensing ice (on some models). - Do not hit the refrigerator glass doors (on some models). - This appliance is not intended for use by persons (including children) with reduced physical, sensory or mental capabilities, or lack of experience and knowledge, unless they have been given supervision or instruction concerning use of the appliance by a person responsible for their safety. - Children should be supervised to ensure that they do not play with the appliance.
+- Disconnect the power before installing the ice maker (on ice maker kit-ready models only).

+- Use a sturdy glass when dispensing ice (on some models).

+- Do not hit the refrigerator glass doors (on some models).